hkjj293/Deprecated-PROformajs-vue-3-perform-standalone-electron-example/README.md

 * proformajs-vue3 - components for creating protocols and running enactments
 * proformajs-vue3-perform - a subset of the components needed to run enactments

-This repo will also use CI to:
+This repo uses CI to:
-* format the code
+* check the code format with prettier
 * check the code with a linter
-* run unit tests automatically
+* check for dependency vulnerabilities
 * run behavioural tests automatically
-* check for dependency vulnerabilities

 The original component work for this project can be found at https://github.com/hkjj293/PROformajs-vue-3